Australian bass: Migratory patterns

 Obviously the timing of these migratory movements varies from the north to the south of their range, with bass in the far south of their range appearing to move and recruit in spring rather than winter, probably because of colder water temperatures.
 The timing of these migratory movements are also dependent on river flows, particularly freshes and floods that drown out and make larger rapids and cascades passable.

 Australian bass are found at their highest altitude in the freshwater reaches of rivers during the months of December, January and February.
 Research indicates there is sexual segregation in this non-spawning season for resource partitioning purposes.
 Males inhabit the lower freshwater reaches of rivers while females travel far into the middle and even upper freshwater (upland) reaches.
 The distance Australia bass travel upstream appears to be limited only by flows and impassable barriers (historically, waterfalls; today, often, dams).
 Thus, historically, the effective altitudinal limit for Australian bass has been as high as 400–600 metres in some river systems.
-For instance, Australian bass originally migrated up to the Dalgety region in the Snowy River, well above Oallen Crossing on the Shoalhaven River and far up the Warragamba River and Coxs River before these rivers were dammed:
+For instance, Australian bass originally migrated up to the Dalgety region in the Snowy River, well above Oallen Crossing on the Shoalhaven River (including the lower reaches of tributary Mongarlowe River) and far up the Warragamba River and Coxs River before these rivers were dammed:

 Habitat

 In the freshwater reaches of coastal rivers in the warmer months, Australian bass require reasonable quality, unsilted habitats with adequate native riparian vegetation and in-stream cover/habitat.
 Australian bass generally sit in cover during the day.
 However, they are fairly flexible about the type of cover used.
-Sunken timber (“snags”), undercut banks, boulders, shade under trees and bushes overhanging the water and thick weedbeds are all used as cover.
+Sunken timber ("snags"), undercut banks, boulders, shade under trees and bushes overhanging the water and thick weedbeds are all used as cover.
 Such cover does not need to be in deep water to be used; Australian bass are happy to use cover in water as shallow as 1 metre in depth.

 Australian bass are strong swimmers at all sizes and can easily traverse rapids and fast-flowing water.
 However, they generally avoid sitting directly in currents to conserve energy.

 At night Australian bass display pelagic ("near-surface") behaviour and actively hunt prey in shallow water and at the water's surface.

 When aggregated for spawning in the broad reaches of estuaries in winter, Australian bass are less cover oriented, and generally sit in deeper water.